 - Ebbsfleet Academy has an important role to play in supporting the mental health and wellbeing of our students.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for students, staff should: - o Report these via Bromcom.

-• Age/ability appropriate education will be provided to our students to help promote positive health, wellbeing, and resilience through the PSHE curriculum.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for students, staff should: - Raise a safeguarding concern via Bromcom and seek advice from a DSL.
+If you feel a child is in immediate danger contact the police on 999. - Age/ability appropriate education will be provided to our students to help promote positive health, wellbeing, and resilience via the PSHE and RSE curriculum.